Super-Rabbit

 Super-Rabbit is a 1943 Warner Bros. cartoon starring Bugs Bunny.
 The cartoon is a parody of the popular comic book and radio character Superman by DC Comics.
-Super-Rabbit was the 16th Bugs Bunny entry, and the 47th directed by Chuck Jones.
+Super-Rabbit was the 16th Bugs Bunny entry, and the 47th short directed by Chuck Jones.

 Plot

 Professor Cannafraz (a Richard Haydn impression) creates a "super carrot" and uses it on his test subject – Rabbitus idioticus americanus (Bugs Bunny), who immediately consumes the proffered carrot.
 Armed with temporary superhero abilities that need to be replenished with additional super carrots, Bugs remembers a newspaper article about Texas hunter "Cottontail" Smith, who wants to exterminate all rabbits.